Photo: Sebastian Böttcher

 Biography

-Hoor Al Qasimi, President and Director of Sharjah Art Foundation, is a curator who established the Foundation in 2009 as a catalyst and advocate for the arts, not only in Sharjah, UAE, but also in the region and around the world.
-With a passion for supporting experimentation and innovation in the arts, Al Qasimi has continuously expanded the scope of the Foundation to include major international touring exhibitions; artist and curator residencies in visual art, film and music; commissions and production grants for emerging artists; publications and publication grants; performance and film festivals; architectural research and restoration; and a wide range of educational programming in Sharjah for all age groups.
+Hoor Al Qasimi is President and Director of Sharjah Art Foundation, the independent public arts organisation she established in 2009 as a catalyst and advocate for the arts, in Sharjah, UAE, and around the world.
+With a passion for supporting experimentation and innovation in the arts, Al Qasimi as the Director of Sharjah Biennial since 2003, has continuously expanded the scope of the Foundation to include major international touring exhibitions; artist and curator residencies in visual art, film and music; commissions and production grants for emerging artists; publications and publication grants; performance and film festivals; architectural research and restoration; and a wide range of educational programming in Sharjah for all age groups.

-Al Qasimi was curator of Sharjah Biennial 15: Thinking Historically in the Present (2023).
+Al Qasimi was curator of the critically acclaimed Sharjah Biennial 15: Thinking Historically in the Present (2023).
 In 2003, she co-curated Sharjah Biennial 6 and has remained Biennial Director ever since.
 Under her leadership, Sharjah Biennial has become an internationally recognised platform for contemporary artists, curators and cultural producers.
 Her leadership in the field led to her election as President of the International Biennial Association (IBA) in 2017, an appointment that transferred IBA’s headquarters to Sharjah.
 In addition to her role at the Foundation, Al Qasimi also serves as the President of The Africa Institute, President and Director of the Sharjah Architecture Triennial and Creative Director of the London-based fashion brand QASIMI.
-In 2025, she will serve as Artistic Director of the sixth Aichi Triennale.
+In 2025, she will serve as Artistic Director of the sixth Aichi Triennale, becoming the first person to be chosen for the role from outside of Japan.
+The following year, she will curate the 25th Biennale of Sydney (7 March to 8 June 2026) as Artistic Director.

-In 2020, Al Qasimi curated the second Lahore Biennale and in 2023, she curated Dream Projects as part of the ninth Dream City Festival in Tunis.
-International exhibitions she has co-curated include Kamala Ibrahim Ishag: States of Oneness at Serpentine Gallery, London (2022–2023), which built upon a previous exhibition of Ishag’s work she co-curated for Sharjah Art Foundation (2016–2017) that traveled to Prince Claus Fund Gallery, Amsterdam (2019–2020); Bani Abidi’s survey at MCA Chicago (2021–2022); a landmark exhibition of works by Joana Hadjithomas and Khalil Joreige that travelled to Haus der Kunst, Munich (2017), IVAM, Valencia (2017) and Jeu de Paume, Paris (2016); and a presentation on Egyptian Surrealists at Palace of Arts, Cairo (2016) and MMCA, Korea (2017).
+In 2020, Al Qasimi curated the second Lahore Biennale and in 2023 she curated Dream Projects as part of the ninth Dream City Festival in Tunis.
+International exhibitions she has co-curated include Kamala Ibrahim Ishag: States of Oneness at Serpentine Gallery, London (2022–2023), which built upon a previous exhibition of Ishag’s work she co-curated for Sharjah Art Foundation (2016–2017) that traveled to Prince Claus Fund Gallery, Amsterdam (2019–2020);); Bani Abidi: The Man Who Talked Until He Disappeared at MCA Chicago (2021–2022), which followed Bani Abidi: Funland at Sharjah Art Foundation (2019); the landmark exhibition Joana Hadjithomas and Khalil Joreige: Two Suns in a Sunset (2016), which debuted in Sharjah and travelled to Jeu de Paume, Paris; Haus der Kunst, Munich; and IVAM, Valencia; and When Art Becomes Liberty: The Egyptian Surrealists (1938–1965), Palace of Arts, Cairo (2016), and MMCA, Korea (2017).

 Al Qasimi serves on the Board of Directors for Kunst-Werke Berlin e.
 V. and Ashkal Alwan, Beirut.
 She is the Chair of the Advisory Board for the College of Fine Arts and Design, University of Sharjah, and is a member of the advisory boards for Khoj International Artists’ Association, New Delhi; Darat al Funun, Amman; Independent Film Council, ICA, London; and the Eye Art & Film Prize Eye Filmmuseum, Amsterdam (2022–2024).
 In 2023, she was appointed President of the Alliance Française of Sharjah.